Glyphack/Glyphack/content/synced/my-inventions-the-autobiography-of-nikola-tesla/index.md

 But with writing, I think it's the exact opposite.
 No amount of contemplating in writing is useful, at least for me.
-I need sit down and start writing whatever that comes to my mind for what I want to write.
+I need to sit down and start writing whatever that comes to my mind for what I want to write.
 When I have something it's much easier to iterate on it and I continue it.
 But thinking exactly what I want to write and then come back to write it?
 Never happened.